TAX ASSISTANCE 2021

 For general tax information, call 1-800-829-1040.
 For information about the status of your tax refund, go to https://www.irs.gov/Refunds .
 You will need to provide your social security number, filing status and amount of refund.

-The IRS Where’s My Refund? link at https://www.irs.gov/refunds and the IRS2Go app will be updated with projected deposit dates for early EITC and ACTC refund filers a few days after February 27.
+The IRS Where’s My Refund? link at https://www.irs.gov/refunds and the IRS2Go app will be updated with projected deposit dates for early EITC and ACTC refund filers, (this year EITC refunds will not be available until late February 2020); usually toward the end of February.
 Taxpayers will not see a refund date on Where’s My Refund? or through their filing software until then.

 IF you are not waiting for EITC or ACTC refunds and it has been more than 21 days since you filed your taxes electronically (or someone else did so electronically for you), OR it has been more than 6 weeks since you mailed your paper return, you can call 1-800-829-0922 to check on the status of your refund.

 The Memphis office is located at 22 North Front Street in the Falls Building and is generally open Monday – Friday, 8:30 Am – 4:30 PM.
+NOTE: DUE TO COVID-19, THIS SITE NOW REQUIRES AN APPOINTMENT; NO WALK INS ACCEPTED.
 IRS staff do NOT provide free tax preparation assistance.
 Here is a list of the services available at that office: https://www.irs.gov/uac/Services-Provided-FOUR

 Many tax-related questions are answered on the IRS website at https://www.irs.gov/